CtrlK

 Distinctiveness Conflict Risk

 The combination of deployment, public URL, backend APIs, database, and file storage creates a clear niche.
-The mention of 'curl' and 'HTTP API' further distinguishes it from general web development or hosting skills.
-Unlikely to conflict with code-writing or local development skills.
+The mention of 'curl' and 'HTTP API' further distinguishes it from general web development or coding skills.
+Unlikely to conflict with other skills.

 3 / 3